 1. Start with “Fredagsmys” – or Cosy Friday

-Once upon a lifetime ago, when I was a twenty-something Londoner, Friday night meant hitting the pub at 5.01pm and settling in for the evening.
+Once upon a lifetime ago, when I was a twenty-something Londoner, Friday night meant hitting the pub after work at 5.01pm and settling in for the evening.
 Eating dinner or getting any sleep were optional Friday night activities.
-Fast forward to my cosy middle-aged family life, and the idea of a big Friday night out seems fairly exhausting, to be honest.
+Fast forward to my middle-aged family-centric lifestyle, and the idea of a big Friday night out seems fairly exhausting, to be honest.
 These days, Friday nights are for relaxing.

 If you’re planning a hygge weekend, start as you mean to go on and make your Friday evening a calming way to decompress from the week.
 Light a candle, open a bottle of wine, have an easy dinner or order takeaway, snuggle up, and enjoy not having to be anywhere.

-Fredagsmys sounds like an easy tradition to get on board with!
+Fredagsmys sounds like a pretty easy tradition to get on board with!
 So join in and make Cosy Fridays the perfect start to your hygge weekend.

 2. Have a Hygge Weekend Breakfast

-Bonus: if you have small children at home and your mealtimes are often less-than-relaxing affairs, breakfast is your friend.
+Bonus: if you have small children at home and your mealtimes tend to be less-than-relaxing affairs, breakfast is your friend.
 Kids love breakfast.
-Make the most of it as a family time: it might be your most relaxing family meal of the week.
+Make the most of it as a family time: it might just be your most relaxing family meal of the week.
 Try having a big breakfast and then make the day’s other meals more snacky affairs: more fun for the kids and less stressful on you.

 3. Level Up Your Hot Drinks